Turn CVSS + EPSS into a risk score that actually matches your environment.

 When models miss critical context

 Even the best-tuned model can't predict every scenario.
-Consider vulnerabilities like MS08-067 or Log4Shell—widespread, actively exploited, and devastating in impact.
+Consider vulnerabilities like MS08-067 or Log4Shell, widespread, actively exploited, and devastating in impact.
 Yet EPSS might initially score them at 1-2% exploitation likelihood due to lag in threat intelligence.

 Your internal security team knows your threat landscape.
 When a vulnerability is clearly high-risk despite a low VRM score, you need the ability to remap it: manually adjust the final criticality score to reflect reality.

-This creates a feedback loop: the more you use the model, the better it reflects how your organization actually sees and manages risk.
+Document every override with rationale.
+Review remapped vulnerabilities periodically and feed lessons learned back into the model.
+The more you use it, the better it reflects how your organization actually sees and manages risk.

 VRM makes the impossible manageable

 VRM 3.0 doesn't promise perfection.
 It promises consumability: a model that narrows the field, highlights what truly matters, and empowers teams to focus their effort where it reduces real risk.
-With intelligent remapping for outliers, you get the best of both worlds—algorithmic efficiency and human judgment.
+With intelligent remapping for outliers, you get the best of both worlds: algorithmic efficiency and human judgment.

 The Vulnerability Risk Model (VRM) 3.0

-VRM 3.0 doesn’t replace CVSS or EPSS — it orchestrates them.
+VRM 3.0 doesn’t replace CVSS or EPSS: it orchestrates them.
 It treats each as an input to a broader risk equation and layers on business context so that every vulnerability on every system gets a criticality score grounded in how your organization actually operates.

 VRM 3.0 expresses risk as: